Amla Chutney Recipe | Indian Gooseberry Chutney

 By Mita Mondal

-Amla chutney is a tangy and flavorful condiment made from fresh Indian gooseberries (amla), blended with coriander leaves, green chilies, spices like black salt and cumin seeds, and sometimes added with gram flour balls (boondi).
+Amla chutney is made from fresh amla or Indian gooseberries combined with coriander leaves, green chilies, and other spices.

 5 from 1 vote